 In 2016, total sales of antihistamines in the United States amounted to a staggering $6.89 billion dollars, making them some of the most popular OTC medications.
 (63) Unfortunately, antihistamines are not exactly harmless.
 A recent study found that the use of anticholinergic drugs, a class of drugs under which antihistamines are included, is associated with an increased risk of dementia.
 (64) Benadryl, one of the most popular antihistamines, has been found in animal studies to impair memory consolidation, the process by which memories are stabilized after their initial acquisition.
 (65)

 Clearly, over-the-counter drugs are not as harmless as we’ve been led to believe.
 Fortunately, there are many safe, natural alternatives to OTC drugs that you can use to relieve pain, protect your heart, reduce congestion and allergies, and alleviate acid reflux and indigestion.
+These alternatives could also help you take a Functional Medicine approach to your symptoms by addressing the root cause of the problem.

 If you’re looking for pain relief, try one of these remedies in place of an OTC pain killer.